lenz99/incubate/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission since a test failed on M1-Macs.
 In this version I have:

+* make test data set more robust so that it passes on all platforms, in particular on M1-Macs.
-* Provided a paragraph at the Description-field in DESCRIPTION
+* provide URL-field in DESCRIPTION for development-homepage
-* Use LGPL licence (as this appears a better match, also after consulting colleagues).
-Dropped unnecessary separate licence file.
-* No reference to vague statement 'incubate package authors'.
-I am the only author of this package.
-* Documented all return values of exported functions
-* Version bump for this resubmission to v1.1.6 (previous CRAN re-submission v1.1.5 got archived)
+* Version bump for this resubmission to v1.1.7

 ## R CMD check results